Therapist Specialization

 Chronic Illness, Depression, & Substance Use

-Briar Psychotherapy is owned by Colleen Leafloor, an individual and relationship therapist who specializes in communication skills, relationship issues, anxiety, and self-esteem.
-Additional areas of focus include working with clients on issues related to depression, chronic illness, substance use, infidelity, infertility, trust, and shame.
+Briar Psychotherapy is owned by Colleen Leafloor, a therapist specializing in communication skills, relationship issues, anxiety, and self-esteem.
+Colleen’s additional areas of focus include depression, chronic illness, substance use, infidelity, and shame.

-Many of these areas of focus play heavily into the discussions and sessions focussing on the specializations of communication, relationships, esteem, and anxiety.
-In this way, the specializations and areas of focus at Briar work hand-in-hand to provide a more holistic approach to care.
-Understanding the areas of focus and specializations helps to ensure that you are selecting a therapist, and an approach to therapy, that can help you address your concerns based on the skills, knowledge, and focuses being brought to sessions.
+Understanding both the areas of focus and the specializations of a practice can help to ensure you are selecting a therapist, and an approach to therapy, that can help you address your concerns based on the skills, knowledge, and focuses being brought to sessions.

 Communication skills therapy

 Therapy for communication skills involves therapy directed towards the evolution of maladaptive communication skills and communicative patterns, or the shifting of communicative behaviours/patterns that the client wishes to change.
-This can often mean addressing people pleasing, boundary setting, communicating needs/unmet needs, conflict resolution, etc. Communication-focused therapy is often bringing in multiple other considerations, many of which are identified in the areas of focus, such as: shame, trust, fear, anxiety, depression, etc.
+This can involve addressing people pleasing behaviours/patterns, boundary setting, communicating needs/unmet needs, conflict resolution, etc. Communication-focused therapy is approached holistically, and often includes exploration around themes such as the impacts and presence of shame, trust, fear, anxiety, depression, etc.

 Relationship issues therapy